What Is An EPC

 • Getting grant funding through the Energy Company Obligation Scheme (ECO)

 All the above examples refer to existing residential properties.
 If you have been asked by building control to produce an EPC in conjunction with recent building work, they will be looking for what’s called a SAP EPC.
 This type of EPC is produced along with SAP calculations to show that building work has met certain standards required by the building regulations.
 If you’re not sure and need an EPC in Milton Keynes, just give us a call for further advice.

 An EPC is carried out by a qualified and accredited domestic energy assessor.
 To arrange a survey, do a Google search for an EPC assessor or EPC provider in Milton Keynes.

-To produce the EPC, the Assessor has to visit the property.
+To produce an EPC, the Assessor has to visit the property.
 Your assessor will take dimensions of the property and also gather information about the existing lighting, heating, glazing and current insulation.
 An average size property takes between 20 and 30 minutes.

 The information is then entered into approved government software which produces the EPC.
 The EPC is then lodged on the national EPC register and you should receive it by email typically in 2 to 3 days.
 Should you require it urgently, for a small additional cost, we can arrange for you to get it the same day.

 That’s it, its all done.
 Your EPC is then valid for 10 years.

-If you are actually after a SAP EPC you can click here.
+If you are actually after a SAP EPC please contact us.

 Booking your EPC is easy: